buluu97/graduation/docs/manual_en.md

 fail | How many times did the test method fail the assertions during UI testing? | When failed, the test method found a likely functional bug. error | How many times does the test method abort during UI tsting due to some unexpected errors (e.g. some UI widgets used in the test method cannot be found) | When some error happens, the script needs to be updated/fixed because the script leads to some unexpected errors.

+### Meaning of Widget Coverage

+Widget coverage counts the distinct widgets triggered during exploration (events generated by the fuzzing engine).
+A widget is identified by the tuple `<activity, class, resourceId, content-desc>`.

+### Improve testing by analyzing the report

+Use coverage trends (activity and widget coverage) to understand exploration progress and refine scripts for better results.

+**1. Set a time budget.** Coverage typically saturates after a while, so longer runs do not always yield better results.
+Identify the saturation point from the report and set the budget accordingly.
+Multiple short runs can be more effective than one long run.

+**2. Design kea2 scripts.** Use `--take-screenshots` to capture each step, then review the report to find where exploration gets stuck.
+For example, if it stalls at a login page, add a login script to help it move past that state and reach deeper screens.
+After adding the appropriate scripts, you can use the `--pre-failure-screenshots` and `--post-failure-screenshots` options to avoid generating too many screenshots to enhance performance.

+## Manage Kea2's test reports
 ### Manually generate Kea2 report

 The `kea2 report` command generates an HTML test report from existing test results.
 This command analyzes test data and creates a comprehensive visual report showing test execution statistics, coverage information, property violations, and crash details.